GangstaHikka/Domik/docs/Overview - delete me/Interior.md

 ---

 ## Skins
-Skins - skins which will override a Base Skin from the [[Overview/House Generator]].
+Skins - skins which will override a Base Skin from the [[Overview - delete me/House Generator]].
 If you want to change a default look of walls, ceiling, floor, etc. just make new Skin with different materials for them and add here.

 ---